mitodl/concourse-github-issue-resource/README.md

 - `number`: _optional_ The issue number to read during the `check` step for triggering Concourse pipelines based on the issue state.
 If this is omitted then the `check` step is skipped.

+- `milestone`: _optional_ The milestone number to associate with the issue during creation.
+This is within `source` and not `params` because it may also be used with `check` in the future.

 ### `version`: designates the Github issue state

 **parameters**